 The import conditions for abalone (dead) for human consumption can be found on BICON.

-No. Australia only allows the importation of live aquarium fish from approved countries, as listed in the import conditions.
+No. Australia only allows the importation of live ornamental fish from approved countries, as listed in the import conditions.

 In order for a non-approved country to become approved, the Chief Veterinary Officer of that country would need to submit a request to the Australian Government for approval.
 Following the request, the department would need to conduct a risk assessment of that country’s fish export program before considering approval.